Hardcoreprawn/architecture/input/posts/solutions/2023-05-23-avoiding-work.md

 * 'The things your customers need'.
 I say need on purpose.
 Not want.
 They may not know what they need.
 They will want a lot of things.
 They may try to strongarm you for something, which won't improve their lives or work.
 Try to avoid these.
 Be sceptical, no matter who tells you it's important.

-> As we're talking B2B Software as a Service, sometimes you will just have to make features to win deals and they won't help anyone int he long run.
+> As we're talking B2B Software as a Service, sometimes you will just have to make features to win deals and they won't help anyone in the long run.
 Thats life.
 Minimise it.

 * 'Prioritised'.
 Important word.
 Your part in this is not to dictate the backlog.
 It is to provide direction and priority.
 If developers say something has to be done or come first, that's ok.
 They are unlikely to lie if they see the value in your features.
 By ensuring you only push for priority when it is critical, you will have more luck getting it.

 * 'Managed to release'.
 If it's not released, it may as well not have been written.
 Until that carefully designed feature is in the hands of customers, it would have been a better investment left in the bank.
+Maybe even in Bitcoins...

 ### Types of work